mohammedmustakeem/code-summarizer-and-explainer./README.md

 ---

-In short, the AI agent acts like a **smart assistant** that reads your email, explains it in detail, and provides a neat summary so you can act faster.
+In short,the AI agent acts like a **smart assistant** that reads your email, explains it in detail, and provides a neat summary so you can act faster.